Ingensi/docker-play-framework/README.md

 # play-framework

-Docker image which contains an installation of play 2 framwork.
+Docker image which provides a typesafe activator 1.2.10, designed to launch play applications (v2.3+).

 ## Run your app

-Your play app has to be monted in the container in the '/app' directory as follows:
+Your play app has to be mounted in the container in the '/app' directory.
+Should you want to publish your app port to the host, you must use the -p argument.

+Here is an example of a docker run command:

 ```
-docker run -d -v /path/to/your/play/app:/app:rw ingensi/play-framework
+docker run -d \
+  -v /path/to/your/play/app:/app:rw ingensi/play-framework
+  -p 80:9000
 ```

+## Image inheritance

+This docker image inherits from the ingeni/oracle-jdk image.
+It includes an oracle jdk install in its latest version.